 Subject to certain restrictions and obligations, prior to completion of the merger, Diamondback or any of its subsidiaries may, in their sole and absolute discretion, commence one or more offers to purchase for cash or exchange for securities issued by Diamondback or any of its affiliates any or all of the outstanding debt issued under QEP's outstanding indenture, solicit the consent of the holders of debt issued under QEP's outstanding indenture regarding proposed amendments to the indenture and deliver a notice of optional redemption to the holders of debt issued under QEP's outstanding indenture, so long as the closing of any such transaction is conditioned on the occurrence of, and is not consummated until, the closing of the merger.
-QEP has agreed that it will, and will cause each of its subsidiaries to, use commercially reasonable efforts to provide, on a timely basis, all reasonable cooperation as may be reasonably requested by Diamondback or its affiliates, the proceeds of which are used to refinance existing indebtedness of QEP or Diamondback and its affiliates.
+QEP has agreed that it will, and will cause each of its subsidiaries to, use commercially reasonable efforts to provide, on a timely basis, all reasonable cooperation as may be reasonably requested by Diamondback in writing to assist Diamondback in connection with any such transaction and in connection with any potential offering of securities of Diamondback or its affiliates, the proceeds of which are used to refinance existing indebtedness of QEP or Diamondback and its affiliates.
 However, QEP's obligation to cooperate is subject to certain exceptions and limitations, including, among other things, that QEP is not required to (i) provide any cooperation to the extent that it would, in the good faith determination of QEP, unreasonably interfere with the business or operations of QEP or any of its subsidiaries, or (ii) enter into any instrument or contract, agree to any change to any instrument or contract, or take any action with respect to its existing indebtedness prior to the closing of the merger that would be effective if the closing of the merger does not occur.